13 Passive Income Ideas for Nonprofits

 See what the internet has to say.
 Let's be honest, as we researched this article, we obviously googled “passive income for nonprofits”.
 In between the listicles and ads, there were a few things to explore, like ShopRaise.
 Obviously, we can't comment on that or any other, similar program, but taking an hour to investigate and another hour to set something up sounds reasonable to us.

 An oldie, but a goodie.
 Set up an ongoing partnership with local businesses.
 Anytime "your" beer or "your" dog food is purchased, a small donation goes to you.
-Sounds good to us!
+The donations may be small, but the impact of donations is big!

 Strategic partnerships increase IRL brand awareness and confidence in your nonprofit, allowing you to become a real part of your supporters' lives by connecting your mission with brands that supporters already love and trust.

-5. Start promoting your new passive channels to your audience.
-Remember that it takes more than one mention to get people on board with a new idea, so don’t stop talking about corporate donation matching or your sweet new members-only program or your powerhouse local partners.
+• Start promoting your new passive fundraisers to your audience.
+Remember that it takes more than one mention to get people on board with a new idea, so don't stop talking about corporate donation matching or your sweet new members-only program or your powerhouse local partners.

-6. Let it go.
-That extra $37.46 you got last year isn’t worth it.
+• Let it go.
+That extra $37.46 you got from AmazonSmile isn't worth it.
 Invest in yourself, your organization, and your impact.

 Passive Income Ideas for Nonprofits: Takeaways